-The Orange County Government Center in Goshen, New York, was designed by architect Paul Rudolph and is considered one of his greatest achievements.
-Completed in 1970, the structure is a testament to the era of late modernism, when civic architecture was forging new avenues in design and construction.
-Its striking brutalist style exterior is characterized by massive, textured concrete blocks and large expanses of glass.
-The three-winged, three-storied building creates complex interiors that divide administrative, judicial, and other government functions.
-Natural light bathes the space through clerestory windows along 87 multi-level roofs.
+The Orange County Government Center was designed by architect Paul Rudolph and is considered one of his greatest achievements.
+Completed in 1970, the structure was a testament to the era of late modernism, when civic architecture was forging new avenues in design and construction.
+Its striking brutalist style exterior was characterized by massive, textured concrete blocks and large expanses of glass.
+The three-winged, three-storied building created complex interiors that divided administrative, judicial, and other government functions.
+Natural light bathed the space through clerestory windows along 87 multi-level roofs.

 Poor maintenance practices led to its deterioration, and the county government called for the building to be demolished and replaced.
-Exacerbating the issue, a hurricane in September 2011 flooded and damaged the structure, after which the center was closed by county officials, who renewed the proposal for demolition.
-The Federal Emergency Management Agency (FEMA), which provides assistance to local governments after disasters, asked for further study of conditions to determine whether repair is feasible.
+Exacerbating the issue, a hurricane in September 2011 flooded and damaged the structure.
+The center was then closed by county officials, who renewed the proposal for demolition.
+The Federal Emergency Management Agency (FEMA), which provides assistance to local governments after disasters, asked for further study of conditions to determine whether repair was feasible.
 The local community also called for more review, and grassroots activists united in support of the Orange County Government Center.
 The building was included on the 2012 World Monuments Watch in the hopes that this notable piece of progressive architecture would be saved.